okinp/liquid-wiki/Liquid-for-Programmers.md

 Extending Liquid is very easy.
 However, keep in mind that Liquid is a young library and requires some outside help.
-If you create useful filters and tags, please consider creating a patch and attaching it to a ticket here on this trac.
+If you create useful filters and tags, please consider making a [pull request](https://github.com/Shopify/liquid/pulls) with them.

 ### Create your own filters